ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## blockNumber

-Returns the sequence number of the [data block](https://clickhouse.com/docs/en/integrations/python#data-blocks) where the row is located.
+Returns a monotonically increasing sequence number of the [block](../../development/architecture.md#block) containing the row.
+The returned block number is updated on a best-effort basis, i.e. it may not be fully accurate

 **Syntax**